 - Open the CodeTwo Office 365 Migration application.
 On the Dashboard tab, go to the Defined source server connections card, and click the gear icon.

-- In the Manage source servers connections window, click the New button, and then Office 365 connection.
+- In the Manage source server connections window, click the New button, and then Office 365 connection.

-- On the Application registration tab, register CodeTwo Office 365 Migration in your tenant’s Azure Active Directory (learn more) and click Next.
+- The Office 365 source server connection wizard will pop up.
+On the Application registration tab, register CodeTwo Office 365 Migration in your tenant’s Azure Active Directory (learn more) and click Next.

 - To set up a connection with the source Office 365 server, click the Configure button.